RockingShip/jsFractalZoom/README.md

 *imagining the fractal being the real world*

 `splash` uses the `zoomer` scan-order as basis for encoding.
-The most important pixels go first which aims at what our brain and eyes do best:
-Detects colour and contrast change (movement) giving that priority.
+The most important pixels go first which aims at what our brain and eyes do best:  detecting colour and contrast change (movement).
-With a scene change our brain needs to accommodate, the area with most movement will attract the most attention.
+With a scene change our brain needs to accommodate, at first we will not notice the difference between blur or sharp.
+Areas with high change (high motion) attracts the most attention and is what we look at first.
-Our eyes will target that region, and our macular will register that as sharpest.
+Our eyes will target that region, and our macula will register that as sharpest.
-The `zoomer`/`splash` engine tries to prioritize the pixels our mind and macular desires the most.

->alt text:
->Our eye and brain needs to accommodate to the change and will not notice the difference between blur or sharp.
->As our mind starts to focus on areas of interest it will digest detail and colour aided by the eye's macula (gele vlek).
->Areas seen outside the macula are monochrome and blurry.
+Areas seen outside the macula are monochrome and blurry.
->The zoomer/splash engine tries to prioritize the pixels our mind and macula desires the most.
+The `zoomer`/`splash` engine tries to prioritize the pixels our mind and macula desires the most.

->It is driven by the idea that our brain is most sensitive to contrast changes, so areas with high change (high motion) is what we look at first.
->Scoring is used to quantify the amount of change and sharpness, the ordering of pixel rendering is based on decreasing scoring.
+A full/complete frame consists of a sequence pixel values in order of reducing significance.
+Rulers determine scan-line scoring and pixel ordering.
 A lossy compression can be achieved by truncating the sequence.
 Point of interest is how much can you truncate while keeping the essence of the imagery.
 Focus is therefore on low-bandwidth.